MaelikR/Atom-Simulation-Experimental-Physical-Object-Oriented-Simulator-in-Unity-3D/Scripts/README.md

 1. Clone the repository
 2. Open in Unity (recommended version: 2022.3+)
 3. Add your prefabs (atoms, electrons, creatures, humanoids)
+4. Make sure the `NetworkRunner`, `PlayerSpawner`, and your `playerPrefab` are configured
-4. Run in Play Mode or with Fusion Simulation Server
+5. Run in Play Mode or with Fusion Simulation Server
-5. Use key **B** to trigger bomb 💥, or click on atoms to interact!
+6. Use key **B** to trigger bomb 💥, or click on atoms to interact!

 ---